 That inner belief is holographic and it mirrors itself in the outer world, appearing as all these opportunities showing up where your boundaries are being crossed and you are being pressurized to speak up.
 Inside, it feels like, “I can’t ask and still be safe.”
 Outside, it feels like, “I have to ask for this behavior to change because it’s not safe for my sister and it sure doesn’t feel safe for me.”
 The real cliffhanger is, will you ask for your boundaries?

-You can make an assumption that the pressure you are feeling is true—you can’t ask for what you want and be safe in these situations in your outer world—and it’s proving that the world is not safe.
+You can make an assumption that the pressure you are feeling is true—you can’t ask for what you want and be safe in these situations—proving to you that the world is not safe.

-Or you can notice that it’s a mirror of this inner space that has been dogging you since you were a teen, and it’s “same shit different day” no matter what the details.
-So in reality, it can’t be true; it’s just a never-ending pattern of the ancient wounding of your system.
+Or you can notice that it’s a mirror.
+Its a mirror of your inner space and that this pattern has been dogging you since you were a teen, it’s the “same shit different day” no matter what the details.
+So in reality, it can’t be true; it’s just a never-ending pattern from the ancient wounding of your system.

 Free will.
 Use the mirror for self-awareness, looking within to see what is creating this reflection… OR, use the mirror to confirm finite ideas about the world.